quasis/script/README.md

 ### execute.cmd

-The script chooses the proper toolchain to (optionally) compile and then execute a C/C++, JavaScript, Python or Bash source code.
+The script chooses the proper toolchain to (optionally) compile and then execute a C/C++, PHP, JavaScript, TypeScript, Python, Bash, Docker or docker-compose source code.

 Use `execute [source]` to execute the desired source files, where `source` is the wild card mask of the desired files (defaults to `*.*`).